 Prepare for a Job Interview

-Edited by Lor777, Anonymous, Ephraim, Melissa Meyer and 3 others
+Edited by Lor777, Ephraim, Melissa Meyer, Eng and 2 others

 Successful interviews are the result of good preparation.
 Preparation gives you not only the information and the appearance you need but, more important, the confidence to succeed.

 Think of preparing for an interview like preparing for a final exam.
 If you start studying well in advance, it helps.
 If you get enough of a head start on studying, you may not have to cram the night before.
 What this means is that you can get to sleep on time, have breakfast, and freshen up properly; so that you will arrive on time and feel good when you sit down for the exam.
 There will be an air of calmness and confidence that will help you think straight throughout the exam.
 You will leave knowing that regardless of the outcome, you gave it your best shot--you did the best you could.
 If you give the same preparation to an interview, you will gain the same satisfaction.

 - 1 Various Forms of Preparation for your Interview

 - 2 Situational Knowledge

 - 5 For Men